trek n.1. a long difficult journey, esp. on foot 2. SA journey or stage, esp by ox wagon 3. make a trek – trekker

 The track is fairly flat and not many rocks here – that is the exception

 The track is described is an easy downhill walk to Phakding.
-I remember thinking for a lot of the first day thinking to myself – you’ve got to be kidding me.
+I remember thinking on the first day – you’ve got to be kidding me.
 I learnt you have to go uphill sometimes to go downhill.

 The first day you get a taste of everything.
 The animals, the porter resting spots, the prayer wheels, the stupas, the mani walls and mani stones.
 Oh and the bridges, can’t forget those.